FabianBeiner/PHP-IMDB-Grabber/README.md

 ## Changes

+5.5.19
+- Fixed IMDB_FULL_CAST and IMDB_YEAR.
+- getSitesAsUrl() only returns a link, if the url starts with "http".

 5.5.18
 - The latest pull request I merged broke the caching.
-Sorry guys, I'll never ever pull a request that easily.
+Sorry guys, I'll never ever pull a request that easily again.
 - Added caching for getFullCast().
 - Minor code changes.